 While electronics manufacturing dominates, other major industries in San Jose include finance, aerospace, real estate, retail, insurance and medicine.
 Legal services and tourism are also prominent sectors.
-While there is a healthy job market, San Jose has a highly educated population and competition can be fierce.
-Expats looking for work in the city will do well to network, and be prepared to compete with highly experienced candidates from some of the top international universities.
+While there's a healthy job market, San Jose has a highly educated population and competition can be fierce.
+Expats looking for work in the city will do well to network, and should be prepared to compete with highly experienced candidates from some of the top international universities.

 It goes without saying that as the heart of the tech industry, San Jose is one of the wealthiest of American cities.
-In line with this, the cost of living is also amongst the highest in the US.
-Housing, in particular, is in demand, and will be one of the biggest expenses.
-However, high salaries often offset the elevated cost of living; households in San Jose generally have a higher than average disposable income than in any other US city.
+In line with this, the cost of living is also among the highest in the US.
+Housing, in particular, is expensive as there is huge demand.
+That said, high salaries often offset the high cost of living; households in San Jose generally have a higher than average disposable income.

 Although it’s one of the largest cities in America, San Jose still retains something of a small-town feel.
 A temperate climate, relatively low crime rates, high salaries and lots of family-friendly facilities ensure that San Jose offers expats an excellent quality of life.
 The city is also a good place to raise a family, and expats with children need not worry about their children’s education, as there are many good public and private schools in the San Jose metropolitan area.
 The region is also especially renowned for its tertiary institutions – most notably, Stanford University in nearby Palo Alto.

 San Jose has a subtropical Mediterranean climate.
 The city is located in the San Francisco Bay Area and is sheltered from the Pacific Ocean by mountains, which provide relief from the rest of the area's typically high rainfall.